akdsco/next/DOCUMENTATION.md

  Another security upgrade is usage of HTTP/2 which is a newer way to transport data across the internet.
 In order to use HTTP/2 (if server hosting website is ready for HTTP/2), there's a pre-requisite, which is HTTPS.
-As we know, this application does not use it, therefore it can't use HTTP/2 either.
+As we know, this application does not use it; therefore it can't use HTTP/2 either.
 It's something that can help bring security on this page to a higher level.

  - @jQuery - vulnerable dependency

  It's crucial for both performance and security to use up to date software.
 Many times we only discover our code isn't secure after we used it for some time.
-When we do discover that, version with insecure code gets flagged and information to all developers using it sent.
+When we do discover that, a version with insecure code gets flagged and information to all developers using it sent.
 Then it's developers job to update the software and close the open door to stop possible attacks and data leaks.
 In case of this application, jQuery library should be updated.